Robert Trump funeral likely Friday, possibly a small White House service, president says

 Robert, who died 11 days before what would have been his 72nd birthday, had reportedly spent more than a week in the intensive care unit at Mount Sinai Hospital in New York City earlier this summer.

-Robert Trump is the president’s youngest brother and the youngest of the five Trump siblings: Maryanne Trump Barry, 83, a retired federal judge; Fred Trump Jr., who died in 1981 at the age of 43; Donald, 74, who is in the middle; Elizabeth Trump Grau, 78, a retired bank executive, and then Robert.
+Robert Trump is the president’s youngest brother and the youngest of the five Trump siblings: Maryanne Trump Barry, 83, a retired federal judge; Fred Trump Jr., who died in 1981 at the age of 43; Elizabeth Trump Grau, 78, a retired bank executive; Donald, 74, and then Robert.

 BIDEN, HARRIS OFFER CONDOLENCES, PRAYERS TO THE 'ENTIRE TRUMP FAMILY' AFTER ROBERT TRUMP DEATH